-Through CalPERS' best efforts and whenever possible, Individual Key Business Objective performance measurements will be objectively based on specific, measurable, attainable, timebound, ethical, and risk weighted focal points for the participant relative to the Organizational Performance Outcome categories discussed above.
+Through CalPERS best efforts and whenever possible, Individual Key Business Objectives can be either quantitative or qualitative performance measurements will be objectively based on specific, measurable, attainable, timebound, ethical, and risk weighted that represent specific focal points for the participant relative to the Organizational Performance Outcome categories discussed above.

 Organizational Performance Outcomes and Individual Key Business Objectives will each be assigned a weight, with total weighting per Annual Incentive Plan not to exceed 100%.
 Weights, like the applicability of each metric, may vary from participant to participant.
-Performance will be rated as outlined in Standard Performance Levels and Definitions (page 5).
+Performance will be rated as follows outlined in the Standard Performance Levels and Definitions (page 5):